 The application is available to all students interested in applying to Rowan.
-Students have the option to apply via Common App or through our Rowan University application.
-There is no preference when it comes to the application and both applications ask the same questions.
+Students have the option to apply via Common App, Coalition App, or through our Rowan University application.
+There is no preference when it comes to the application and each application asks the same questions.
 Students don’t necessarily have to submit their application as soon as it becomes available, but it is a good idea to start looking it over and thinking about the essay prompts for their college essay.

 Your student should also be drafting their college essay and having their teachers help revise and make edits.

 At this point, your student should have their letters of recommendation written, their college essay ready to go, and the application complete and ready to be submitted.
 October is a great time to hit the “submit” button on the application and start sending test scores (if you choose to send them), letters of recs and high school transcripts.